BIO 113 — Dinosaurs

 Fruitachampsa Model

 There are a number of distinctive subgroups of crocodylomorphs.
 One such group is the Notosuchia (southern crocodiles), a group that was mostly restricted to the southern hemisphere.
-They were terrestrial, with an upright posture (legs held beneath body), and diverse diets and lifestyles.
+They were terrestrial, with an upright posture (legs held beneath body), and had diverse diets and lifestyles.

 Fossil of Araripesuchus patagonicus, a dog-sized predatory notosuchian.